Last Updated: September 1, 2021

 Or has it found a way to get successfully digitized?

-Let’s warm up with the latest coupon statistics now:
+Let’s warm up with some of the most fascinating coupon statistics now:

 Top Coupon Statistics and Facts (Editor’s Pick):

-- 38% of consumers prefer getting coupons and discounts on their mobile devices.
+- Over half of consumers prefer getting coupons and discounts on their mobile devices.

 - 68% of consumers believe that digital coupons generate loyalty.

-- 60% of consumers love receiving digital coupons.
+- Almost 70% of consumers love receiving coupons.

-When paper newspapers were replaced with online newspapers, it seemed that cutting out coupons or receiving them in the mail will eventually come to an end.
+When newspapers were dethroned by their online counterparts, it seemed that cutting out coupons or receiving them in the mail would eventually end.
 But, the latest coupon statistics show that couponing is not done yet.

 The new modern and digitized coupons appeared.